 Dr. Jeffry Gordon, Professor of Educational Informatics, has more than 20 years of experience in both multimedia development and assisting faculty in their integration of technology into the classroom.
 He is the creator of the Vanderbilt School of Nursing clinical log, an interactive tool used by students and faculty to record and evaluate clinical experiences.

 Dr. Cathy Ivory, Assistant Professor, is a 2011 graduate of the PhD program at Vanderbilt School of Nursing.
 She joined the faculty in August, 2012 after more than 15 years as a staff nurse, clinical specialist and nursing administrator.
 Cathy’s clinical focus area is OB and perinatal nursing and she is the 2013 President-Elect of the Association of Women’s Health, OB and Neonatal Nurses (AWHONN).
 She holds certifications in both inpatient obstetrics and nursing informatics.
 Her research interests include the use of standard nursing terminologies and using Health IT to increase nursing visibility, measure and improve nursing outcomes, and increase patient safety.

-Whether you have a nursing background or not, you will complete your Nursing Informatics specialty program through a modified learning format that includes on-line conferencing and distributed course delivery methods which allow for continued faculty contact between sessions.
+You will complete your Nursing Informatics specialty through a modified learning format that includes on-line conferencing and distributed course delivery methods which allow for continued faculty contact between sessions.

 Credentials and Certification

 Graduation from the MSN program prepares you to sit for examination for the applicable certification.
 Visit Credentialing and Certification for specific information.